shirosaidev/diskover-web/README.md

 # diskover-web

-diskover-web is the file manager and disk analysis web app for [diskover](https://shirosaidev.github.io/diskover).
-It will help you quickly search for files on your storage (using diskover Elasticsearch indices) and files can be tagged for deletion, archival or keeping.
+diskover-web is the file manager and storage analytics web app for [diskover](https://shirosaidev.github.io/diskover).
+It will help you quickly search Elasticsearch for files in your diskover indices and files can be tagged for deletion, archival or keeping.
 Custom file tags are also supported.

 A built-in REST API can also be used to list or update file tags in diskover indices.